renode/renode-docs/source/basic/logger.rst

 Logging access to peripherals
 -----------------------------

-Apart from the regular logger configuration, you can enable logging of accesses to specific peripherals.
+Apart from the standard logger configuration, you can enable logging of accesses to specific peripherals.
 This feature is enabled only for peripherals registered on a system bus.

 To enable it, run::